Lake Chad: Understanding Nature’s Retreat

 Lake Chad was once considered one of Africa's largest lakes, a shimmering body of freshwater straddling the borders of Chad, Cameroon, Nigeria, and Niger.
 More than just a geographic wonder, it served as the beating heart of the Sahelian zone.
 In its heyday, Lake Chad covered an area larger than the state of Vermont—a surprising 25,000 square kilometers in the mid-20th century.
 This wasn't just any old puddle.
 We're talking about the remnants of an ancient sea that even prehistoric civilizations flock to.
 For centuries, it sustained life as a hub for trans-Saharan trade, connecting sub-Saharan Africa with the Mediterranean world.
 Ancient kingdoms rose and fell along its shores, leaving behind a rich archaeological legacy.

 But Lake Chad was more than a crossroads of culture and commerce.
 It played an important role as a wetland ecosystem, teeming with biodiversity.
 It is a true natural wonder, providing a critical habitat for countless species of flora and fauna in west-central Africa.
-In terms of the economy, it was a lifeline for over 68 million people, supplying
+In terms of the economy, it was a lifeline for over 68 million people, supplying. . .

 Harness Knowledge for Impact

-Every day, readers like you turn to Susinsight for a deeper understanding of Africa's sustainable development challenges and opportunities.
+Every day, readers like you turn to Susinsight for a deeper understanding of the sustainable development challenges and opportunities in Africa.

-Log In Register
+Subscribe Log In

 Avatar photo